-Kishu Binchotan is an amazing method of water purification that's been used for hundreds of years.
-Handcrafted according to ancient Japanese tradition, this stick of charcoal originates from the Holm tree, a hard oak that grows in the forests of Kishu.
-Through a signature heating and cooling process, Binchotan charcoal gains chemical absorption properties.
+Handcrafted according to ancient Japanese tradition, Kishu Binchotan charcoal originates from the Holm tree, a hard oak that grows in the forests of Kishu.
+Through a signature heating and cooling process, Binchotan charcoal gains chemical absorption properties, making it is an amazing method of water purification that's been used for hundreds of years.

 Placed into a jug of water, the charcoal absorbs chlorine and other chemicals from the water while releasing healthy natural minerals into it.
 Simple as that.
 The charcoal is a effective purifier for about three months.
 When it starts to turn dull-grey, you simply break it up and mix it some potting soil, where it acts as a great plant fertilizer and pH regulator.